Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 But you’ll still need to ensure that your air purifier features the right CADR figure that’s compatible with the room where you want to put it.
 Picking an air purifier that’s too small for a room means that it won’t be able to efficiently clean the air — no matter how high the setting.

 WHY WE LIKE IT: This air purifier can handle anything from a medium to a large-sized room.
 Photocatalyst filter technology is included, so you can rest assured that your air is clean.
 This feature makes it a fine photocatalytic oxidation air purifier.
 It also has multiple CADR ratings.

-A HEPA filter powers the air cleansing capabilities of this air purifier.
-This means that it effectively removes things like bacteria, viruses, germs, mold, smoke, pet dander, odor, and more from the air.
-It even has a digital display to make controlling the settings easier than competitors.
-However, if you don’t have that large room to purify, this might not be the right choice for you.
+A HEPA filter powers the air-cleansing capabilities of this air purifier.
+This means it effectively removes bacteria, viruses, germs, mold, smoke, pet dander, odor, and more from the air.
+It even has a digital display to control settings more easily than competitors.
+However, if you don’t have enough room to purify, this might not be the right choice.
 The unit is on the larger side and might be too big for some consumers.

-It can handle up to 343 square feet so this model can cleanse almost any moderately sized room.
+It can handle up to 343 square feet, so this model can cleanse almost any moderately sized room.
 It’ll clean it three times in an hour for a room that size.
-There is a 3-speed fan so that you can have precision control over the level of cleaning.
+There is a 3-speed fan so that you can have precise control over the level of cleaning.
 This model uses patented Germicidal technology unique to this brand so that the air is that much cleaner.
-It also has an easy-to-clean filter with cleaning indicator light.
+It also has an easy-to-clean filter with a cleaning indicator light.